A Note from the Photographer – Lulu & Lime

 Our day started with a tour of the farm and a chance to make some furry alpaca friends.
 We then spent the morning on lockdown in the house, hanging out with the glamorous Margeaux, who transformed our hair and did our makeup.

 After lunch, we were ushered outside for our first surprise- the glamping tent styled by Good Day Club [Kate and Stevie], which all the wonderful crew had been setting up all morning.
-Inside we found champagne and an amazing cheese platter.
+Inside we found champagne and a fantastic cheese platter.
 We then got to meet Esther, who had designed and made us the most incredible rings!
 It was then we got into our dresses together.

 Both of our dresses were from Ginger and Gold Bridal.
-Gaby knew she wanted to wear something that was less traditional/wasn’t white, and as soon as we saw their green sequin numbers, we knew it was the one!
-Kate wanted something with minimal form and loved the elegant look of the sheer overlay, plus it was so comfortable to frolick in the entire day!
+Gaby knew she wanted to wear something less traditional/wasn’t white, and as soon as we saw their green sequin numbers, we knew it was the one!
+Kate wanted something with minimal form and loved the sheer overlay’s elegant look, plus it was so comfortable to frolick in the entire day!

 We spent the afternoon adventuring around the farm [accompanied by plenty more champagne].
 Portraits were at Sunset on the Hill overlooking the national park.
 Dinner was amongst candles and roses and mossy logs [and REAL bird sounds, not speakers planted in the woods like Kate initially thought].
 From here, we could see the tip of the bonfire as it was lit.
 This is where our ceremony took place!

 Our ceremony was a complete surprise crafted off questionnaires we had filled out about each other, and then our vows we had written ourselves.
 We signed our papers in the back of Zena, our Celebrants super cool campervan.
-We were left alone with more drinks and a velvet couch set up by the fire, and obviously used this opportunity to dance non stop to our favorite songs for nearly two hours.
+Then we’re left alone with more drinks and a velvet couch set up by the fire and obviously used this opportunity to dance nonstop to our favorite songs for nearly two hours.